epoiesen/juncture/sample-visual-essay.md

 <a href="https://juncture-digital.org"><img src="https://juncture-digital.org/images/ve-button.png"></a>

-<param ve-config
-       title="Girl with a Pearl Earring"
-       layout="vertical">

 <!-- Entities discussed throughout the essay are typically defined before the essay text and
      are thus available in all text.
 Entity identifiers (QIDs) can be found in either